Skip to main content

 Three questions before committing to any platform:

 Does the software track ratios by age group throughout the day and apply the correct governing ratio in mixed-age classrooms?
-DHHR licensing inspections under WV 78 CSR 1 review continuous documentation, and West Virginia’s ratio structure means mixed-age room errors are common inspection findings.
+DHHR licensing inspections under WV 78 CSR 1 review continuous documentation, so the system should show who was present and which ratio applied at the time.

 Software built for compliance, not just communication

-A director billing DHHR CCDF for most of their enrollment and documenting ratios under WV 78 CSR 1 needs subsidy reconciliation, ratio tracking, and historical record access as core features.
-We built PebbleDesk because directors kept telling us the same thing: their existing software handled the easy part (messaging parents) and fell apart on the hard part (CCDF billing documentation).
-In West Virginia, where many centers live or die on subsidy reimbursement, the hard part matters most.
+A director documenting ratios under WV 78 CSR 1 and billing DHHR CCDF needs subsidy reconciliation, ratio tracking, and usable historical records as core features.
+We built PebbleDesk because directors kept telling us the same thing: their existing software handled messaging parents and fell apart when the state wanted documentation.

 Running a West Virginia childcare center?